Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: Problem formulation

-When we solve the corresponding inverse problem in practice, we can always set $\varphi$ arbitrary large if we have no prior knowledge on the norm bound of the parameters.
+Intuitively speaking, the above assumption states that, for each planning horizon length of interest, the initial value for the forward problem can be in any ``direction'' from the origin.
+This turns out to be important for both the forward and the inverse problem.
+The latter will be discussed in Section~\ref{sec:identifiability}.

 With the setup presented in this section, we summarize the IOC problem to be considered in this paper.
 For the sake of simplicity, we consider the case $\Rtrue=I$ when designing the IOC algorithm.

 \begin{problem}[General stochastic linear-\\ quadratic IOC] Suppose the unknown $(\Qtrue,\qtrue) \in \mscrF(I)$.
 Given the optimal state trajectory observations $\{y_t^i\}_{t=1}^{\nu}$ of the agent's trials $i=1:M$ that are governed by \eqref{eq:stochastic_forward_problem}, estimate the corresponding $(\Qtrue,\qtrue)$ in the objective function \eqref{eq:stochastic_forward_problem_cost} that governs the agents' motion. \end{problem}